 The reason for this is that there are two festivals occurring in the region at this time: the Ross Tango Art Festival in the city and the Sagra Delle Pesche peach festival in the nearby village of San Sperate.

 While neither are going to make you travel to the island by themselves, they both offer an additional insight into the fabulous culture on offer here.

 The city also offers you the perfect place to stay, in the shape of the Palazzo Doglio.
-A 5-star hotel with a “superb” 9.1/10 rating, it will allow you to spend your entire trip surrounded by luxury.
+A 5-star hotel with a “superb” rating, provides a shared lounge and a bar, swimming pool, it will allow you to spend your entire trip surrounded by luxury.

 Of all the attractions on the island in August, perhaps none are as special as the Festival Of Monti Vermentino.
 A 2-day wine festival, featuring wine tasting, folk dancing, live local music and fresh food stalls, all held in an old-fashioned wine village, what better way to soak up the true local culture of the island.

 While I wouldn’t recommend staying in the village itself, as there is little else to do, nearby Golfo Aranci and its Gabbiano Azzurro Hotel & Suites offer a perfect alternative.
 Not only is it located close to the village but the historic train that runs between the two will add even more to the experience.

 Best Areas To Stay In Sardinia In September?